 Congratulations, you have successfully created a secure, command-line-native OpenPGP key!

-Part 3: Essential Security Practices (Don’t Skip This!)
+3. Essential Security Practices (Don’t Skip This!)

 Immediately after creation, you must secure your new key for long-term use.